App to Track Money Owed

 Does the other person need the app?

 Not always.
-If you share a secure summary link from Money Conversations, the other person can view the context without installing the app.
+One person can keep the record and share a secure summary, link, or statement when needed, so the other person can understand the balance without installing the app.

 Can I use it for client balances?

-You can use it for simple small client balances, reimbursements, and repayment history, but it is not meant to replace a full accounting, payroll, or invoicing system.
+Yes.
+You can use it for simple small client balances, reimbursements, deposits, partial payments, and repayment history, but it is not meant to replace a full accounting, payroll, tax, or invoicing system.
+For the dedicated client workflow, see Simple Client Payment Records.

 Related solutions and guides